ChangjaeHan/CS141_projects/README.md

 7. Process filename : Attempt to open the given filename and input commands from this file until “q” or “quit” is encountered
 8. Output filename : Open the given file for output and writes the current enrollment data to this file
 9. Quit

+# Restriction #
+1. No use global variables
+2. No use built-in algorithms.
+Only use what I made
+3. Must represent general solutions
+4. Crystal clear codes